 Rules and Procedures

-Cleveland International Piano Competition for Young Artists (CIPC Young Artists) is an international competition for pianists ages 12 through 17 presented by the Cleveland International Piano Competition.
+Cleveland International Piano Competition for Young Artists (CIPC for Young Artists) is an international competition for pianists ages 12 through 17 presented by the Cleveland International Piano Competition.
 Contestants are selected in two divisions: Junior (ages 12 to 14) and Senior (ages 15 to 17).

-Twenty contestants will be accepted to participate in the competition and their names will be announced to the public.
+After a rigorous screening process, 20 contestants will be accepted to participate in the competition and their names will be announced to the public.
 Ten of these contestants will be from the junior division and ten will be from the senior division.

 The signing of the acceptance form constitutes acceptance by the contestant of all rules and regulations.
 The original English version of these rules governs all interpretations.